toggledbits/RGB-LED-Strip-Sequencer/README.md

 ### Driving the LED Strip ###

 The first thing I did was wire up a proto board using MOSFETs to drive the color channels.
-I used IRLB8721s because I had a bunch around and they would be fine for driving fairly hefty wattages of LEDs.
-The MOSFETs are driven by PWM-capable digital outputs on the Ardunio (D9-11, specifically), allowing brightness control.
+I used IRLB8721s because I had a bunch around and they would be fine for handling fairly hefty wattages.
+The MOSFETs are driven by the PWM-capable digital outputs on the Ardunio (D9-11, specifically), allowing brightness control.

 ![toggledbits](https://github.com/toggledbits/RGB-LED-Strip-Sequencer/raw/master/Images/proto-board.jpg "The proto board")